Williamtown, New South Wales

 Williamtown is a rural suburb of the Port Stephens local government area in the Hunter Region of New South Wales, Australia.
 It is located on the main road between Newcastle and Nelson Bay.

+The suburb is home to the RAAF Base Williamtown, which was established on 15 February 1941.

 Geography

 The eastern section of Williamtown is dominated by RAAF Base Williamtown and Newcastle Airport while the western section of the area is primarily semi-rural with some large-acreage residential areas scattered along Cabbage Tree Road which is a main access route to Port Stephens from the Pacific Highway.
 To the south Williamtown reaches Fullerton Cove, a large cove at the Hunter River.
 The south-eastern corner of the area reaches the Tasman Sea on Stockton Beach and access to the beach is possible at this point for off-road vehicles via Lavis Lane.

+With many low-lying areas, and some swamps, flooding was not unknown; and attempts to drain the Moors was made.